Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 The fake reviews typically lack specific details.
 They mention generic complaints that could apply to any business.
 They often appear in clusters—three to ten reviews within hours.

-Why Salons Are Targeted
+Why Hearing Clinics Are Targeted

 The “Solution” They’re Selling